ERAP2: SNPs and disease association

 The ERAP2 gene is highly polymorphic and contains many common single nucleotide variants (SNVs) that are in strong linkage disequilibrium and are maintained at intermediate frequencies through balancing selection.
 There are two common SNVs in ERAP2 that facilitate the alternative splicing of three haplotypes by altering splice motifs.
-The A allele of splice variant rs2248374 tags haplotype A, which results in the full-length 960 amino acid long ERAP2 protein being produced.
-However, the G allele of rs2248374 (i.e., haplotype B) disrupts splicing at exon 10, introducing downstream premature stop codons.
 Under steady state conditions, the truncated mRNA is destroyed by nonsense mediated decay (NMD), but during influenza infections it is translated to two truncated isoforms.
 Accordingly, 25% of the general population (haplotype B homozygotes) are deficient in full-length ERAP2 protein.
-The G allele of SNV rs17486481 activates a cryptic splice site upstream of exon 12 that also introduces premature stop codons and makes the transcript likely vulnerable to NMD (haplotype C).
-Different ERAP2 protein haplotypes (or allotypes) have been detected among the major continental populations based on common missense variants in ERAP2.
+The G allele of SNV rs17486481 activates a cryptic splice site upstream of exon 12 that also introduces premature stop codons and makes the transcript likely vulnerable to NMD (termed haplotype C).
+ERAP2 expression is directly controlled by the splice region variant rs2248374.
+However, disease-associated variants in the downstream LNPEP gene promoter are independently associated with ERAP2 expression and show that multiple SNPs act in concert to regulate ERAP2 expression.Different ERAP2 protein haplotypes (or allotypes) have been detected among the major continental populations based on common missense variants in ERAP2.

 ERAP2 haplotypes are associated with severe inflammatory conditions (e.g., birdshot chorioretinopathy, Crohn's disease, ankylosing spondylitis, psoriasis) and cancer treatment responses.
 Interestingly, the alleles from SNVs that strongly predispose to autoimmune conditions (i.e., A allele of rs2248374 and other SNVs in haplotype A) display natural selection in recent human history, which has been suggested to provide higher resistance against severe respiratory illnesses, including the bubonic plague ("Black Death"), pneumonia and COVID-19.
 Klunk et al. found that individuals with the protective allele (dominant in the present European population) had a fivefold increase in ERAP2 expression in macrophages resulting in reduced replication of Y. pestis.

+Large-scale genomic studies have identified SNPs in ERAP2 as key host factors influencing control of latent Epstein–Barr virus (EBV) infection.
+These findings suggest that variation in ERAP2 may contribute to differences in host control of EBV latency and viral DNA persistence.
+Given the established role of EBV in B-cell biology, genetic associations between EBV activity and autoimmune diseases such as multiple sclerosis and systemic lupus erythematosus (SLE) indicate shared host pathways linking viral persistence and immune-mediated disease.